Term Assistant Professor, Director of Pre-Law Advising

 Fairfax Campus, Research Hall

 Fairfax, VA 22030

-Prior to his teaching career, Professor Mink practiced appellate law in Washington, D.C., where his primary clients were the seven Baby Bell telephone companies.
-On their behalf, he published in The Wall Street Journal, Legal Times, The Journal of Commerce, and other periodicals.
+Prior to his teaching career, he practiced appellate law in Washington, D.C., where his primary clients were the seven Baby Bell telephone companies.
+On their behalf, he published in the Wall Street Journal, Legal Times, the Journal of Commerce, and other periodicals.
 He also filed briefs with the U.S. Supreme Court, the D.C.
 Circuit Court of Appeals, the Federal Communications, and other venues, and he testified before the House Energy and Commerce Committee and the Senate Subcommittee on Antitrust.